-- 1. Design a RF MEMS shunt switch with an equivalent circuit approach operating at a frequency of 40 GHz. - 2.
-Determine the Fragg frequency and the phase shift per unit length of a DMTL phase shifter at a frequency of 10 GHZ. - 3. i) Applying the concepts of direct analogy between electrical and mechanical domains Convert the mechanical model of a RF MEMS shunt switch to electrical model.
+- 1. Design a RF MEMS shunt switch with an equivalent circuit approach operating at a frequency of 40 GHz. - Determine the Fragg frequency and the phase shift per unit length of a DMTL phase shifter at a frequency of 10 GHZ.